skx/z80-cpm-scripting-interpreter/README.md

 The REPL allows arbitrary I/O to ports, and RAM, but little else - for usefulness the currently-selected I/O port is displayed in the REPL prompt.

-All-told the interpreter, when compiled as REPL, takes about 700 bytes.
+All-told the interpreter, when compiled as REPL, takes less than 750 bytes.